 "The lung has a natural ability to clear itself of pollutants and even bacteria and viruses.
 When you can't clear out mucus, you're more susceptible to respiratory illnesses and even chronic bronchitis," explains Dr. Rao.

-In 2019, more than 500 cases of severe lung illnesses that may be linked to e-cigarette use were reported across 33 states, including multiple fatalities.
+In 2019, a multistate outbreak of severe lung illnesses that may be linked to e-cigarette use was reported, including multiple fatalities.

 "What we're seeing are cases of acute lung injury that may be linked to vaping," says Dr. Rao.
 "The symptoms are similar to pneumonia, but seem to be harder to treat, and even may require treatment in an intensive care unit."